gersilex/informational-header/README.md

 Installation
 ------------

-- Use the [HABPanel Image Gallery](https://community.openhab.org/t/habpanel-widget-gallery/34691) and search for `gersilex/informational-header`.
+- Use the [HABPanel Widget Gallery](https://community.openhab.org/t/habpanel-widget-gallery/34691) and search for `gersilex/informational-header`.
 - Click the import button.

 -or-